Nissan X-Trail: Markets

+Asia

+India

+The fourth-generation X-Trail was showcased in India on 17 July 2024 and was launched on 1 August 2024 in a sole trim powered by a 1.5-litre mild hybrid turbocharged petrol engine.

+Indonesia

+The fourth-generation X-Trail was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show.
+It is available in the sole variant, powered by a e-4ORCE series hybrid powertrain.

 Japan

 The fourth-generation X-Trail was launched in Japan on 20 July 2022.
 It is only available with the e-Power series hybrid powertrain.
-Available grade levels are S, X, and G, with optional "e-4ORCE" electric four-wheel drive, and optional three-row seating for the X 4WD grade.
+Available trim levels are S, X, and G, with optional "e-4ORCE" electric four-wheel drive, and optional three-row seating for the X 4WD variant.
 An off-road style accessories package and Autech version is also offered.